Skip to main content

 The Principle of Voluntary Participation

 At the heart of the regulations from the Equal Employment Opportunity Commission (EEOC) is the concept of “voluntary” participation.
 An employer generally cannot force you to undergo a medical examination.
 The program must be an invitation, not a command.
-To be considered truly voluntary, a that includes medical questions or exams must meet specific criteria.
+To be considered truly voluntary, a wellness program that includes medical questions or exams must meet specific criteria.

 It must be reasonably designed to promote health or prevent disease, meaning it cannot be overly burdensome, intrusive, or a veiled attempt to single out employees.
 Furthermore, an employee who chooses not to participate cannot be denied health coverage or suffer any adverse employment action.
 This architecture affirms that the path to wellness is one of personal agency.